Frequently Asked Questions

 - Book Voucher Request Form is submitted through your myCMU account (under "Billing and Payments" section) no later than TWO WEEKS before the start date of a term.

-Once your book voucher is available, you will receive an email from Missouri Book Service (MBS) with instructions on how to order your books.
+Once your book voucher is available, you will receive an email from the CMU Virtual Bookstore with instructions on how to order your books.
 Remember, the book voucher is an advance from your financial aid and the book charge is placed on your tuition account.
 If your financial aid does not fully cover your tuition/book charges, you will be billed for the remainder of the balance and are fully responsible for these charges.
+View the book voucher deadlines here.

 How do I order my books?

 If you are dependent upon financial aid to obtain textbooks, carefully read more about book vouchers above.
 There are specific criteria that must be met at least two weeks before the start of classes.
-It may be cheaper to rent or purchase your textbooks out of pocket from discount sites, like www.chegg.com or www.collegebookrenter.com.
+It may be cheaper to rent or purchase your textbooks out of pocket from discount sites.
+Please see Consumer Affairs website for up-to-date discount/rental companies.
 If you obtain textbooks on your own, just jot down the ISBN numbers from the textbook list and search your favorite book sites for best prices.

-Can I sell my book back to MBS when my classes are finished?
+Can I sell my book on the CMU virtual bookstore when my classes are finished?